jarzynskila/hashicorp-assignment/assignment.md

 1. Runs `git fetch` to get changes into your local branch without merging them.
 2. Runs `git merge` to update your local branch with the changes.

 After git pull finishes running, your local branch and the remote branch are the same.
 If you want to review the changes before merging them, you can run `git fetch` instead of `git pull`.
-After you review the changes, run `git merge`.